Google Collaborative Inbox: 5 reasons you should not use it

 A good team tool should make it easy for people to communicate and collaborate.
 They should be able to exchange information without writing more emails.

-But, inside a Google collaborative inbox, the only way to communicate with a teammate is writing more emails.
+But, inside a Google Collaborative Inbox, the only way to communicate with a teammate is by writing more emails.

 Have a question to ask?
 Send an email, and you get a reply via email.
 Have a status update to ask?
 Send an email, and you again get a reply via email.

 Basically, when you use the Google Collaborative Inbox, the only way you can exchange information with someone is email — unnecessarily clogs up everyone’s inboxes, and slows down teamwork.

 5. You’ll not be able to measure team performance